UCLA Child and Adult Neurodevelopmental Clinic

 This group is targeted for teenagers with ASD from ages 12 to 17 (Middle School to High School) who have fluent verbal abilities and can participate in a small group discussion.This group treatment teaches teenagers how to manage stress and anxiety, as well as difficult feelings, including feeling sad and overly critical of themselves by learning healthy coping strategies.
 Treatment will be based on cognitive behavior therapy (CBT), an evidence-based intervention to treat anxiety and depression.
 Adult Treatments

-Enhancing Independence Program: Skills Group for Young Adults with Autism Spectrum Disorder (Ages 18-25)
+NEW - AARC Coping Skills Program for Young Children with Autism Spectrum Disorder (ASD) (Ages 4-6)